 I typically incorporate only 1 bodyweight day where I spend an hour stretching, performing quick bodyweight movements such as step-ups and burpees, and practicing yoga.
 I use this day to burn calories, tone lean muscle, and also recover.

-Below is a sample of how I might set up my week.
+How I might set up my week

 Cardio on Monday, Tuesday is dedicated to lifting, and Wednesday includes bodyweight training to tone and also recover my muscles from Tuesday's lift!